adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

   ...
 end
 ```
-The key to make it succint is the destructuring the collection argument into head and tail.
+The key to make it succinct is the destructuring the collection argument into head and tail.
 The guard statement makes sure the recursion will quit once there is no item in the head.
 The bulk of the logic is the last line of the method: the lambda is applied to the head, it's converted into an array and that value is concatenated with the result of the recurred result of the lambda and the rest of the collection.

 In our case, the following calculation takes place:
 ```